Enalean/tuleap-documentation-en/languages/en/user-guide/program-management.rst

 - The milestone will be created in the higher level Planning defined in Agile Dashboard Scrum configuration.
 - This tracker must have following semantics defined: Title, Description, Duration (with same configuration) and Status (with same status values).
-- The user who want to create the Milestone must have "Submit" permission on the fields associated with the semantics as well as "artifact link" field.
+- The user who wants to create the Milestone must have "Submit" permission on the fields associated with the semantics as well as "artifact link" field.

 Apart from those constraints, each team can tweak its tracker with team related fields.